realA10001986/SID/README.md

 ##### &#9193; User[:Password]

 The username (and optionally the password) to be used when connecting to the broker.
 Can be left empty if the broker accepts anonymous logins.

+##### &#9193; Topic to display

+An optional MQTT topic the SID subscribes to in order to display messages on its display.

 ## Appendix B: LED signals